falon/RBL/README.md

 ```
 It will remove all items expired for at least one year, or other specified in `$expireTime`.
 Expiration must also be activated (`$expire = TRUE`), see at `config.php`.

+## Hint populating networks
+### Included networks
+You can't add a new network included into an already existing network.
+This restriction avoids unnecessary disorder and it is valid for all network lists.
+You can delete the larger network before to add the smaller one.
+### Overlapping networks
+Again, you can't add a network a network intersecting an existing smaller network.
+All networks you enter must be not overlapped.
+Applications like RBLDNS for networks set use for result only the larger network found.
+Networks which don't overlap avoid misunderstanding and unpredictable behaviour.

+Milter neworks born to work with Postfix miltermap tables.
+In this case, you can define overlapping networks.
+But remember that the query must return only 'DISABLE' if multiple results occur.
+A query like we provide in the documentation works.

 ## Plugin

 The plugins are the real useful core of the lists.
-See at the wiki.
+See at the [wiki](https://github.com/falon/RBL/wiki).